rtCamp/Frappe-Manager/docs/concepts/runtimes.md

 Runtime says where code lives; [environment](../guides/environments.md) says how the web process runs.
 All four combinations are valid; see the [Concepts overview](index.md) for the 2x2 matrix.

+The one asymmetry: developer mode is refused on an image bench even in a `dev` environment, because DocType authoring writes app source files into the container layer that the next deploy throws away.

-One flag worth knowing changes meaning with the runtime: on a mount bench `--image` overrides the *base* frappe image the workspace runs on; on an image bench it names the *app image to run*.
+One flag worth knowing changes meaning with the runtime: `fm create --image` names the *base* frappe image the workspace runs on for a mount bench, and the *app image to run* for an image bench.

 ## Where to next